Product Liability Insurance 101

 Depending on the outcome of the case, money may be awarded to the party that filed the claim for compensatory loss (including medical costs, economic damages and attorney’s fees) or punitive damages (designed to deter the defendant from repeating the action that caused the damage).
 At times, these serious product liability insurance claims have and can put organizations out of business because the awarded damages are so large.

-Product liability insurance only covers third-party bodily injury and property damage arising from the products you sell, manufacture, or distribute.
+Product liability insurance only covers third-party bodily injury or property damage arising from the products you sell, manufacture, or distribute.
 This includes a defective product that causes someone to be injured, suffer an illness, or have damages to their belongings.

 Product liability insurance also doesn’t cover claims associated with negligence or failure to provide the service as promised.

-Factors that impact insurance cost include:
+Factors that impact insurance costs include:

-- Business location
+- Your business location

 - Annual and projected revenue